emagiz/emdocs/referenceguide/ftp-age-file-list-filter.md

+---
+id: ftp-age-file-list-filter
+title: FTP age file list filter
-# FTP age file list filter
+sidebar_label: FTP age file list filter
+---
 #### Minimum age
 The minimum age (time since last modified) in milliseconds (inclusive) for files to be accepted by this filter.